 You’re used to using Google Assistant or Siri

 For now, it seems the only smart assistant the Samsung Galaxy Buds Pro supports is Bixby.
 That means, if you’re tapped into the Google or Apple ecosphere of products, you won’t be able to control them with a hands-free assistant.
 That’s not a deal-breaker on its own, obviously, but it might just be the straw that breaks the camel’s back for you.

 Not convinced by our Samsung Galaxy Buds Pro review?
 We've selected three more pairs of true wireless earbuds for you to consider.

 If you want the best possible buds for your Samsung phone and have a little more money to spare, get the latest Buds 2 Pro.
 They're smaller, more comfortable and have better sensors, which improves noise cancellation.

 Read our full Samsung Galaxy Buds 2 Pro review

 Apple AirPods Pro

-If you're more of an iPhone fan, you'll be better off with the AirPods Pro.
+If you're more of an iPhone fan, you'll be better off with the AirPods Pro or the AirPods Pro 2.
 They offer excellent integration with iOS devices, Spatial Audio support, and decent noise cancellation.